nwisbeta/github.io/pages/app_design/app-loading.md

 Apps should aim to load within 2 seconds.

-If an app does not load within 1 second, an app landing or loading screen must appear. (iOS Human Interface Guidelines)
+If an app does not load within 1 second, an app landing or loading screen must appear (iOS Human Interface Guidelines).

 See [Icons and Assets](/icons-assets.html) for downloadable icons in white.